Documentation

 • Grab relevant custom/unowned files in service dirs

-• Capture non-system users & SSH public keys
+• Capture non-system users & SSH public keys, .bashrc files etc

 2) Manifest